 In this workflow, you will assume the role of a firefighter who is requesting a referral to the Community Risk Reduction section.

-8. When you're finished, at the top right, tap the check mark or Submit.
+- When you are finished, at the upper right, tap the check mark or Submit.

 Note: